sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

 Congratulations to Dr. Jewel Sadiang-abay for a thoughtful introduction to orthopedic residency at the Philippine Orthopedic Center.

-Unfortunately, the medical school adage "see one, do one, teach one" is woefully incomplete because residency demands a deeper grasp of thigns orthopedic as it were.
+Unfortunately, the medical school adage "see one, do one, teach one" is woefully incomplete because residency demands a deeper grasp of things orthopedic as it were.
 The popular author Gail Sheehy in her book "Passages" explains that one factor for success in life is a period early in one's career of single-minded focus in work.
 This is exactly what I mean in eating, drinking and dreaming orthopedics.

-To our residents- what more is there to say but "Buckle up!" it will be a great ride.
+To our residents - what more is there to say but "Buckle up!" it will be a great ride.

 Jose S. Pujalte, Jr. MD FPOA FPCS FACS<br/>
 Medical Center Chief II<br/>